-Cristina enrolled in Convoy of Hope’s Mothers’ Club in El Salvador and was trained in finance, marketing and trade skills so she could run a business, as well as receive lessons in hygiene and nutrition.
+Cristina enrolled in Convoy of Hope’s Mothers’ Club in El Salvador and was trained in finance, marketing, and trade skills so she could run a business.
+She also received lessons in hygiene and nutrition.

 She makes jewelry and sells it at an outdoor market in the city.
 Her very first day, she sold everything she had.

 “I feel proud and happy,” she says.
-“You never know how far you can go when you give 100%.”
+“You never know how far you can go when you give 100 percent.”

 Thanks to Convoy of Hope’s Mothers’ Clubs, women like Cristina are given a chance to do more than work a job — they get to fulfill a dream.